 It is the world’s ninth largest economy.
-Italy is a country in south central Europe, occupying a peninsula that juts deep into the Mediterranean Sea.
+Italy is a country in south central Europe, occupying a peninsula that is just deep into the Mediterranean Sea.
 Hosting some of the most varied and scenic landscapes on Earth, Italy is often described as a country shaped like a boot.
 Art, music, style, and iconic food are the most famous elements of Italian culture.
-Though not a State religion, Roman Catholicism is the most popular religion in Italy.
+Though not a state religion, Roman Catholicism is the most popular religion in Italy.
 The Constitution also states that “all citizens have equal dignity and are equal before the law without distinction of sex, race, language, and religion”.

 *Please note that the official currency is the currency of remuneration when employed through WorkMotion in Italy.

 Euro (€, EUR)

 59.07 million (2021 est.)

 Cost of Living index :

 GDP - real growth rate :

 The approximate time for sharing the contract with an employee in Italy is 8 business days assuming no special requests or changes to our standard employment contract.
 Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.